 Adam found that he could make a living writing about Carolina basketball.
 So that’s what he’s doing.
 He’s a columnist for UNC’s official website and has written six books about Tar Heels basketball.
 He got married.
-He and his wife, Jennifer, started a family.
+He and his then-wife, Stephanie, started a family.
 First came their daughter, McCay.
 She prefers ballet to basketball.

 "He was not willing to wait anymore, and I think he also knew Carolina was gonna win the national championship that year.
 And so he wanted to make sure we was around to see that," Adam says of his son.